RadotJar/faraway-fastness/_notes/player-guide.md

 I will award bonus XP for the following out of game activities:
 - 5% Bonus XP if you bring snacks or drinks
 - 5% Bonus XP in your next session if you write a short session summary (200 words or less).

+## Other Useful Things
+A session log will be produced after each session on the [[session-manifest]] page.